dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. On the "**Service Bus connection**" blade, click "**Add a connection string**" the configure the properties on the "**Add Service Bus connection**" blade as follows and click "**OK**":

     - Connection name - ***&lt;name&gt;ns***
-    - Connection string - Copy the value from your Event Hub for the "**Root Manage Shared Access Key SAS Policy Primary Connection String:**" from the "**[myresources.txt](./myresources.txt)**" file and paste it in here.
-DO NOT confuse this with IoT Hub connection strings.
+    - Connection string - Copy the value from your Event Hub for the "**Root Manage Shared Access Key SAS Policy Primary Connection String:**" from the "**[myresources.txt](./myresources.txt)**" (The connection string should start with "**`Endpoint=sb://`**" and contain "**`SharedAccessKeyName=RootManageSharedAccessKey`**") file and paste it in here.
+This connection string gives your Azure Function app permissions to connect to your Service Bus Namespace, and Event Hub with all the permissions it needs.

     ![Event Hub Connection String](images/12100-EventHubConnection.png)